irfanshehzadsandhu/logseq/pages/Domain Driven Design fundamentals.md

 	- Difference between subdomain and bounded context?
 Eric evan gave an example of room and carpet.
 	- context map
 	- shared kernal
+	- Event Modeling
+	- Modeling: In general, modelling is **describing (mathematically) a situation in reality for the purpose of solving a problem or question in that situation**.
+Modelling is both a way of working and a way of thinking.
+So modeling a problem mean writing solution for a given problem ?
+Discuss it with Arslan
+	-
+	-
 	-
 	-
 	-